Start with NuGet packages

 connectionString: $"Data Source={Path.Join(Environment.GetFolderPath(Environment.SpecialFolder.LocalApplicationData), "sharpomatic.db")}");

-The first 3 lines are used to setup how assets are stored.
+The first line enables CORS so browser-based AG-UI clients such as Sharpy can connect during local development.
+The asset storage lines are used to setup how assets are stored.
 It uses the file system implementation which is the easiest for getting started.
 We want to use the browser based editor and so need to call AddSharpOMaticEditor.
 To enable import and export we then add AddSharpOMaticTransfer.
-If you want AG-UI protocol clients, add AddSharpOMaticAgUi.
+To enable the AG-UI samples and the Sharpy client sample, add AddSharpOMaticAgUi.
 Finally the AddSharpOMaticEngine call is used to setup the repository.
 For simplicity we use SQLite, it will create the database automatically on first start.

 If you want SQL Server: